1983 Cannes Film Festival

-The 36th Cannes Film Festival was held from 7 to 19 May 1983.
-The Palme d'Or went to the Narayama Bushiko by Shōhei Imamura.
+The 36th Cannes Film Festival took place from 7 to 19 May 1983.
+American author William Styron served as jury president for the main competition.

+Japanese filmmaker Shōhei Imamura won the Palme d'Or, the festival's top prize, for the drama film The Ballad of Narayama.

-In 1983, the new building for the main events of the festival, the Palais des Festivals et des Congrès, was inaugurated.
+In 1983, the festival's new main building, the Palais des Festivals et des Congrès, was inaugurated.
 Initially many described it as "a hideous concrete blockhouse", nicknaming it The Bunker.

-The festival opened with The King of Comedy, directed by Martin Scorsese and closed with WarGames, directed by John Badham.
+The festival opened with The King of Comedy by Martin Scorsese, and closed with WarGames by John Badham.